Crew Resources

 Amazingly, not everyone will want to sail the boat!
 (Hard to believe, I know!)
 If you prefer, you can spend some or all of the day’s sailing up on the foredeck (which is a great place to feel the wind, hang out on a beanbag chair usually chatting with others, watch for dolphins, etc…).
 Or you can hang out in the sun-protected aft cockpit reading a book.
 Some may prefer to hang out in the sun-lounge up top…it gets pretty sunny up there watching the islands drift by!
 We may make lunch on-board while underway (often sandwiches and/or salads), or we might stop at a restaurant somewhere along the way.

 We’ll then “park” the boat at our destination….more about parking later.
 Once the boat is secure, the pool is open and you are welcome to drop the swim ladder and jump in for a snorkel or swim.
-Some or all of us may then head to shore in the dinghy to explore a town, or a beach, or resort, or a winery, or some other landmark.
+Some or all of us may then swim or dinghy to shore to explore a beach, or a town, or a resort, or a winery, or some other landmark.

 By a least an hour or so before sunset, we’ll probably all be back on the boat to shower and change and freshen up for dinner.
 We’ll probably have some hors d’oeuvres and maybe a glass of wine or something.
 Depending on crew preference, we may then dinghy over to a nearby restaurant (which seems to be the primary preference for most of our crews we’ve had).
 Or, if folks are interested (or if we’re in a remote area far off the grid), we might cook dinner on board.
 If there are lobster to be had, we might grill some up on the BBQ.
 (We’ll discuss food preferences with the crew long before we start the trip and have a general dinner plan for most nights.)
 If we are returning from a restaurant at night, we’ll be sure to bring some flashlights in the dingy to help navigate back to the boat.